About Fennel Seed

 As mentioned above, fennel is a fantastically nutrient rich plant; fennel seeds alone can provide up to 20% of our daily value of protein, fiber, vitamin B, iron, and calcium, to name just a few.
 Preliminary studies have also shown that fennel is effective in treating gastrointestinal distress and repairing gut function after invasive medical procedures (citation needed).

-To conclude, not only do fennel seeds provide a pungent, savory kick to Jamu Juice’s flavor, but they also contribute greatly to Jamu’s nutritional benefits.
+To conclude, not only do fennel seeds provide a pungent, savory kick to Jahmu’s flavor, but they also contribute greatly to Jahmu’s nutritional benefits.